bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 Example 1:

-One noise recording per day, applying to all subjects for that day.
+One empty-room recording per day, applying to all subjects for that day.

 <!-- This block generates a file tree.
 A guide for using macros can be found at